What is the purpose of behavioral analytics?

 The need to use multiple SecOps tools disrupts the workflow as analysts must switch between multiple screens to get the job done.

-How entity analytics are leveraged in the SOC
+Common use cases for entity behavior analytics in the SOC

 Insider threat detection